-How to Set up a Candy Buffet Bar at Your Wedding: A Table of Sweet Treats for Your Special Guests With Pictures
+How to Set Up a Candy Buffet Bar at Your Wedding (With Photos)

 Setting up a candy bar at your wedding has become a very popular idea these last few years.
 I was inspired to do this at my own wedding after seeing so many beautiful pictures in online wedding blogs and magazines.
 While the idea wasn't originally ours, we added elements to personalize it and make it our own—and so can you.
 This article includes pictures from the candy bar at my wedding.